wunderio/silta/docs/encrypting_sensitive_configuration.md

 ```shell
 silta secrets encrypt --file /path/to/file --secret-key <secret-key>
 ```
-Or, you can store the encryption key in an environment variable on your local machine and use it as a reference instead:
+Or, if you have the encryption key stored as a local environment variable, use that as a reference instead:
 ```shell
 silta secrets encrypt --file /path/to/file --secret-key-env ENV_VAR_NAME
 ```